hallerp/atmt_2022/README.md

     --source-lang en \
     --target-lang sv \
     --save-dir path/to/model/checkpoints \
-    --train-on-tiny # for testing purposes only \
+    --train-on-tiny # for testing purposes only
-    #--cuda
 ```

 Notes: